 The marketplace for consumer engagement is saturated with live chat software of all shapes and sizes.
-If you google “live chat software,” in Google Search, you will get one billion thirty million results!
+If you google “live chat software” in Google Search, you will get over one billion thirty million results!

 But you don’t have to parse through the entire cosmos of Google Search results to pick the right tool for your business.
 The most effective way to identify the right chat solution for you is to define your requirements and map them back to the tools that match them.
 There are a few must-have, non-negotiable things that you should look in a live chat software when you are evaluating to purchase one:

 Don’t pick a live chat vendor that host their solution on-premise, unless you have strict operational and regulatory requirements that require you to do so.
 A cloud-based live chat software is faster to deploy, easier to set up, and integrates well with most modern tools.

 Pick up a live chat software that offers cross-channel capabilities such as mobile-readiness and integration with the top marketing and customer support software.
 Live chat shouldn’t be a siloed system; hence, it is necessary it works well with other players in your software stack to improve customer experience.

 When it comes to picking up a good live chat software, it’s very important to judge the book by its cover.
 Be very picky about the user interface, both on the end-user side and the agent side.
 Also, evaluate the level of customization the tool offers.
 E.g., changing the chat widget color, adding your brand logo, disabling features that you don’t want, etc.